Workers' Comp

 Truck Accident Questions — Answered

 Missouri's personal injury statute of limitations is generally five years from the date of the accident.
 Wrongful death claims must typically be filed within three years.
 However, certain notice requirements may apply if a government entity owns a vehicle involved in the crash.
-Contact a Columbia truck accident lawyer as soon as possible—evidence like black box data disappears quickly.
+Contact a Columbia truck accident lawyer as soon as possible — evidence like black box data disappears quickly.

 Liability in truck accident cases often extends beyond the truck driver.
 The trucking company may face liability for negligent hiring, inadequate training, or pressuring drivers to violate hours-of-service rules.
 Cargo loading companies, vehicle manufacturers, and government entities responsible for road maintenance may also share fault.

 Courts look beyond labels to the actual control the trucking company exercised over the driver and equipment.
 Even when a driver is technically classified as a contractor, the trucking company may still bear legal responsibility for your injuries under Missouri law.
+Contact us to evaluate your specific situation.

 Hurt in a Columbia Truck Accident?
 We Fight Back.